Table Of Contents

 Once the war ended, Alabama Dry Dock and Shipbuilding was used primarily for repairs.
 It was split into two divisions following a corporate reorganization in 1980.
 New construction work was handled by Alabama Maritime Corporation, while ship repair was done under the ADDSCO name.

-Atlantic Marine Holdings bought the Company in 1989 and the new construction division was renamed Alabama Shipyard, and the repair division became Atlantic Marine Mobile.
+Atlantic Marine Holdings bought the Company in 1989.
+The new construction division was renamed Alabama Shipyard.
+The repair division became Atlantic Marine Mobile.
 It was sold in 2006 to JFL Partners, Inc., and again in 2010 to BAE Systems.

 Get a Free Mesothelioma Guide